kris-geyer/pegLog/README.md

 # pegLog
-Serverless location logging app that securely stores location data over a duration of multiple weeks
+Serverless location logging app that securely stores location data.
+Primarily developed to assist with psychological research and behavioural science more generally.

 # customisation
 Which location data source (GPS, Wi-Fi, etc.) is used by default, and the frequency of